• Skip to primary navigation

 How to Apply the Right Choice Model Create a Right-Minded Team That Works as One

-In the RMT book How to Apply the Right Choice Model: Create a Right-Minded Team That Works as One, you will find a list of 30 Right-Minded and wrong-minded attitudes and behaviors, plus the associated costs and benefits to your team.
+In the RMT book How to Apply the Right Choice Model: Create a Right-Minded Team That Works as One, you will find a list of 30 Right-Minded and wrong-minded attitudes and behaviors, which will guide you in how to leave the battleground and arrive in YOUR classroom.

 Footer